joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 6) Most importantly, it allows us to embed accessibility scanning deep into our workflows.
 In our browser tests, we override every interaction method (such as visit, click, etc) to perform the action and then run an Axe scan (`assert_axe_clean`), failing if there are any results.
 We display these errors inside Lookbook as well.

 This is a great example of how the Rails ecosystem can benefit from adapting ideas from other languages and frameworks.

+#### Lesson: Expertise

+a11y challenges the notion of full stack development, especially at this level of compliance.

+They allow us to spend more time making fewer lines of UI code better.
+They allow us to keep high standards without expecting everyone to be an expert.
+Our components have significant, thorough test coverage that would be hard to justify for UI code that is only used once.

 ### Forms Framework